Search by

 Although California State Uni campuses offer on-campus housing, many CSU students prefer to live off-campus for greater freedom and flexibility.
 Several neighborhoods surrounding CSU campuses provide convenient and comfortable living options, whether you're looking for a shared space with roommates or a modern apartment close to campus.

 Student housing communities near CSU campuses offer modern apartments with amenities like study lounges, fitness centers, and easy access to classes.
 Amber provides a variety of accommodations tailored to different student needs, ensuring safe and affordable off-campus housing near CSU.
-Here are some of the best options for off-campus housing near the various CSU campuses!
+Here are some of the best options for off-campus student housing apartments near the various CSU campuses!

 1. Hollywood Afton - Located less than 25 minutes from the Los Angeles campus, this property has facilities like a gym, co-working area, laundry facility, and much more.
 This property has shared room options, in bunk bed fashion, to help students relive their childhood memories.